How to switch cell phone providers (and keep your phone number)

 Summary: Hate your cell service, but still love your number?
 Here's how to switch without losing your digits.

 One thing which stops many people switching cell phone carriers is the belief that they will lose their existing phone number.
 But the good news is, it’s a relatively simple process to switch your allegiance whilst keeping your number.

 Wireless Local Number Portability (LNP), a facility that has been available across the US since May 2004.
 The Federal Communications Commission (FCC), an independent US government agency responsible for regulating interstate and international communications, has stipulated that all wireless carriers must allow Wireless LNP.
 There are, however, certain conditions which must be met.

 The main proviso is alluded to by the word

 LOCAL - you can only keep your number if you are moving to a carrier within the same local area.
 For instance, you cannot port your number if you relocate from New York to San Francisco.

 - A carrier cannot stop you taking your number with you, but a new carrier is under no obligation to accept it.
 Obviously, most carriers are more than happy to accept a new customer, and this will not be a problem.
 However, there are cases where some pre-pay carriers will not accept ported numbers.

 - Only the primary account holder can fill out a port request.
-If you are an authorised user on a family/share plan, you must establish a separate service with your current carrier before you can initiate a port request.
+If you are an authorized user on a family/share plan, you must establish a separate service with your current carrier before you can initiate a port request.
 If you have a company phone, you may not be able to port your number if the service is in your company’s name.

-What numbers can I port?
+Which numbers can I port?